Have you ever met an entrepreneur that had a tendency to bite off more than they could chew?

 4. Batch Everything

-When we initially started our show, our library was about two months deep: we had everything prepared in bulk and prepped in advance…and then we couldn’t schedule more shoots for quite some time.
+When we initially started our show, our library was about two months deep.
+We had everything prepared in bulk and prepped in advance.
+Then we couldn’t schedule more shoots for quite some time.
 As a result, our collection of content was distributed faster than we could replenish it.

 Nowadays there are some weeks where we can’t create multiple episodes at a time and we end up living “podcast to podcast.”

 Part of the issue came from, as mentioned in Lesson #1, biting off more than we could chew.
-We wanted to begin with an aggressive schedule and release episodes on a weekly basis, but in reality they might have been better on a bi-weekly basis.
+We wanted to begin with an aggressive schedule and release episodes on a weekly basis.
+In reality, they might have been better on a bi-weekly basis.
 Still, what’s done is done now.

 5. It’s More Work Than You Think

-Adding a podcast to your repertoire may sound like a nice hobby or side-business, but in all honesty it could easily be a full-time job for a single individual.
+Adding a podcast to your repertoire may sound like a nice hobby or side-business.
+However, in all honesty it could easily be a full-time job for a single individual.

 Podcasting might not just ‘happen’ as quickly as you think it might.

-One of the main reasons for this is that podcasts, by their nature, are free resources, so you’ll have to look deeper into the data to calculate any sort of ROI.
+One of the main reasons for this is that podcasts, by their nature, are free resources.
+That means you’ll have to look deeper into the data to calculate any sort of ROI.
 And iTunes doesn’t help with that, because while it’s the #1 hub for podcasts, it doesn’t offer deep analytics like other hosting platforms might.

-Podcasting is as intense as creating any other vlog or even television show, but we assume because of the lack of visuals that it takes less effort.
+Podcasting is as intense as creating any other vlog or even television show.
+People just assume that because of the lack of visuals, it takes less effort.
 Don’t be fooled.
 You need just as much visual appeal to draw your audience in before they even hit the ‘play’ button.

 It may sound like we’re raining on your podcast parade, but to the contrary: we’re six months into our vodcast, and we’re not stopping.

-We just hope that if you want to start your own series, you’ll be able to learn from our own experience of doing the same.
+We just hope that if you want to start your own series, you’ll be able to adapt from our own lessons learned from podcasting.

 But we did have one major advantage…

-One of the main motivators we had for creating a vodcast, and one of the great engines that has kept the series turning…was the new Optimum Productions multi-camera studio set, where we were able to set up and film multiple episodes with speed and ease.
+One of the main motivators we had for creating a vodcast, and one of the great engines that has kept the series turning…was the new Optimum Productions multi-camera studio set.
+We were able to set up and film multiple episodes with speed and ease.
 Even the live-cutting arrangements helped shave hours of time off the editing process!

 Having a customizable studio at our fingertips made all the difference in producing a series that was high-quality and easy to keep consistent.

-In fact, we’re not even sure if we would recommend starting a podcast without some sort of structured environment like that, because you need to have a crisp and clear audio quality that comes from professional recording devices…and at that rate, you may end up wanting visual content as well, since videos are increasingly more popular and highly-regarded by search engines, including iTunes.
+In fact, we’re not even sure if we would recommend starting a podcast without some sort of structured environment like that.
+You need to have a crisp and clear audio quality that comes from professional recording devices.
+At that rate, you may end up wanting visual content as well, since videos are increasingly more popular and highly-regarded by search engines, including iTunes.

 This studio has made it possible not only for our vodcast to start, but for it to keep going and maintain a steady pace.

 So if you’re looking into your own thought leadership or podcast series, then we definitely wish you the best in your endeavor!
-Feel free to reach out if you want to hear more about our podcasting experience, or about how the same studio that we use can also help you!
+Feel free to reach out if you want to hear more about our podcasting experience.
+You can also learn how the same studio that we use can also help you!

-Check out the original blog article at OptimumProductions.com.
+Check out the original blog article on lessons learned from podcasting at OptimumProductions.com.